 - 18.1.1 EARC (Edelweiss Asset Reconstruction Company Ltd.) has restructured the loans and interest accrued thereon outstanding as on March 31, 2018 vide letter dated June 04, 2018.
-In restructing scheme, the lender has revised repayment schedule along with interest rate and conversion of overdue interest and loan into Funded Interest Term Loan and Working Capital Term loan-2 respectively. - 18.1.2 Outstanding amount of Rs.
-3,893.98 lakhs as on June 30, 2019, in respect of earlier financial assistance have converted into new financial assistance w.e.f.
-July 01, 2019. - 18.1.3 Unamortised Transaction cost Rs.
-97.35 lakhs (Rs.
-162.91) Lakhs is not included in borrowings. - 18.1.4 During the Financial year ended March 31, 2020, Andhra Bank and Karur Vasya Bank declared the term loans as Non-Performing Assets(NPA) and recalled the entire amount including interest there on.
-Hence, outstanding term loans from Andhra bank and Karur Vasya Bank have been classified as "Loan Repayable on Demand " under "Current Borrowings".
+In restructing scheme, the lender has revised repayment schedule along with interest rate and conversion of overdue interest and loan into Funded Interest Term Loan and Working Capital Term loan-2 respectively. - 18.1.2 Outstanding amount of ₹ 3,893.98 lakhs as on June 30, 2019, in respect of earlier financial assistance have converted into new financial assistance w.e.f.
+July 01, 2019. - 18.1.3 Unamortised Transaction cost ₹ 292.05 lakhs (₹ 97.35) Lakhs is not included in borrowings. - 18.1.4 During the Financial year ended March 31, 2020, Andhra Bank and Karur Vasya Bank declared the term loans as Non-Performing Assets (NPA) and recalled the entire amount including interest there on.
+Hence, outstanding term loans from Andhra bank and Karur Vasya Bank have been classified as "Loan Repayable on Demand" under "Current Borrowings". - 18.1.5 EARC (Edelweiss Asset Reconstruction Company Ltd.) has takenover Outstanding Loan of HDFC Limited as on 31.03.2021.